DavidZisky/evegenie/README.md

 Evegenie is a tool for making [Eve](http://python-eve.org) schema generation easier.
 By providing JSON file with data and executing single command it can generate whole settings.py file for your Python Eve application.
 Originally developed by [@drud](https://github.com/drud)

-Latest Eve version tested: 1.1.5
+Latest Eve version tested: 2.0

 Python Eve (by default) uses MongoDB as a database.
-The easiest way for quick development with MongoDB is to sping up a MongoDB container by executing:
+The easiest way for quick development with MongoDB is to spin up a MongoDB container by executing:

 ```bash
 docker run --name mongo_eve -p 27017:27017 -d mongo